 Poipu Beach Park – Busy with snorkelers, this pretty beach can be good for beginners.

-Tunnels - Also known as Makua Beach, this famous spot has a huge reef to explore with big coral heads.
+Tunnels – Also known as Makua Beach, this famous spot has had the best area closed to snorkeling.

 Hideaways Beach – This secluded snorkeling beach can be a challenge to get to, but it’s worth the trouble.